gunnarmorling/1brc/README.md

 _Q: Can I use non-JVM languages and/or tools?_\
 A: No, this challenge is focussed on Java only.
 Feel free to inofficially share interesting implementations and results though.
 For instance it would be interesting to see how DuckDB fares with this task.

+_Q: I've got an implementation—but it's not in Java.
+Can I share it somewhere?_\
+A: Whilst non-Java solutions cannot be formally submitted to the challenge, you are welcome to share them over in the [Show and tell](https://github.com/gunnarmorling/1brc/discussions/categories/show-and-tell) GitHub discussion area.

 _Q: Can I use JNI?_\
 A: Submissions must be completely implemented in Java, i.e. you cannot write JNI glue code in C/C++.
 You could use AOT compilation of Java code via GraalVM though, either by AOT-compiling the entire application, or by creating a native library (see [here](https://www.graalvm.org/22.0/reference-manual/native-image/ImplementingNativeMethodsInJavaWithSVM/).